 If there is one concept which has been under constant attack by psychologists and philosophers over the last few decades, it is the idea of ‘you’—that you exist as a real entity or ‘self’ inside your own mental space.

 There are many problems with the attempt to ‘reduce’ our sense of self to brain activity.
-This is related to the ‘hard problem’ of how the brain might give rise to conscious expeirence.
-The brain is just a soggy clump of grey matter - how could that soggy mass possibly give rise to the richness and depth of consciousness?
-To think that it could is a ‘category error’ - the brain and consciousness are distinct phenomena, which can’t be explained in terms of each other.
-And on a more practical basis, after decades of intensive research and theorisising, no-one has yet put forward an even slightly feasible explanation of how the brain might produce consciousness.
+This is related to the ‘hard problem’ of how the brain might give rise to conscious experience.
+The brain is just a soggy clump of grey matter—how could that soggy mass possibly give rise to the richness and depth of consciousness?
+To think that it could is a ‘category error’—the brain and consciousness are distinct phenomena, which can’t be explained in terms of each other.
+And on a more practical basis, after decades of intensive research and theorisising, no one has yet put forward an even slightly feasible explanation of how the brain might produce consciousness.
 The ‘hard problem’ seems completely insurmountable.

 There is a basic absurdity in attempts to show that the ‘self’ is illusory.
 They always feature a self trying to prove that it doesn’t exist.
 They are caught in a loop.
-If the self is an illusion to begin with, how can we trust its judgements?
+If the self is an illusion to begin with, how can we trust its judgments?
 It’s a bit like a ghost trying to prove that ghosts don’t exist.
 Perhaps it may be right, but its illusory nature doesn’t inspire confidence.
-Dennett and Blackmore are presuming that there is a kind of reliable, objective observer inside them which is able to pass judgement on consciousness - and that presumption contradicts their own arguments.
+Dennett and Blackmore are presuming that there is a kind of reliable, objective observer inside them which is able to pass judgment on consciousness—and that presumption contradicts their own arguments.
 That is the very thing whose existence they are trying to disprove.

 Related to this, there is a problem of subject/object confusion.
 All of these theories attempt to examine consciousness from the outside.
 They treat it like a botanist examining a flower, as an object to scrutinize and categorize.
 But of course, with consciousness there is no subject and no object.
 The subject is the object.
 You are consciousness.
 So it is fallacious to examine it as if it is something ‘other.’
 Again, you are caught in a loop.
 You can’t get outside consciousness.
 And so any ‘objective’ pronouncements you make about are fallacious from the start.